RaveenaPanjeta/zbar/README.md

 This plugin is released under the Apache 2.0 license, but the ZBar library on which it depends (and which is distribute with this plugin) is under the LGPL license (2.1).

-## Thanks

-Thank you to @PaoloMessina and @nickgerman for code contributions.